tidev/pulsar-titanium/README.md

 * From View, open related Style and/or Controller
 * From Style, open related View and/or Controller
 * From Controller, open related View and/or Style

+### Clean up TSS

+Right-click in a TSS file and choose **Clean up TSS** (also under _Packages ▸ Titanium SDK_) to comment out style blocks that are no longer used.

+A class or ID selector counts as used if its name appears in the related XML view *or* the related JS controller — the controller is checked because Alloy can apply classes at runtime through `$.addClass()` and friends.
+Tag selectors such as `"Label"` are never touched, and qualifiers are ignored when comparing, so `".row[platform=ios]"` is matched on `row`.

+Unused blocks are commented out with `//` rather than deleted, and the whole cleanup is a single undo step.

+Two limitations worth knowing:

+* `app.tss` is skipped.
+Its selectors are global and apply to every view in the project, so they cannot be judged against a single one.
+* Class names built at runtime, e.g. `$.addClass($.row, 'row-' + type)`, cannot be detected.
+Check the result before committing it.

 ### Jump-to-definition